Magic (illusion): Modern stage magic

 The Magic Circle was formed in London in 1905 to promote and advance the art of stage magic.

 As a form of entertainment, magic easily moved from theatrical venues to television specials, which opened up new opportunities for deceptions, and brought stage magic to huge audiences.
 Famous magicians of the 20th century included Okito, David Devant, Harry Blackstone Sr., Harry Blackstone Jr., Howard Thurston, Theodore Annemann, Cardini, Joseph Dunninger, Dai Vernon, Fred Culpitt, Tommy Wonder, Siegfried & Roy, and Doug Henning.
 Popular 20th- and 21st-century magicians include David Copperfield, Luis de Matos, Lance Burton, James Randi, Penn and Teller, David Blaine, Criss Angel, Derren Brown, Dynamo, Shin Lim, Jay & Joss and Hans Klok.
 Well-known women magicians include Dell O'Dell and Dorothy Dietrich.
+According to the Magic Castle, around 8 percent of professional magicians are women as of 2023.
 Most television magicians perform before a live audience, who provide the remote viewer with a reassurance that the illusions are not obtained with post-production visual effects.

 Many of the principles of stage magic are old.
 There is an expression, "it's all done with smoke and mirrors", used to explain something baffling, but effects seldom use mirrors today, due to the amount of installation work and transport difficulties.
 For example, the famous Pepper's Ghost, a stage illusion first used in 19th-century London, required a specially built theatre.
 Modern performers have vanished objects as large as the Taj Mahal, the Statue of Liberty, and a space shuttle, using other kinds of optical deceptions.